jython/devguide/langchanges.rst

 ============================

 .. warning:: At present, this is not much modified from the CPython base.
+   As it is about Python the language, this may be entirely appropriate.

 On occasion people come up with an idea on how to change or improve Python as a programming language.
 This document is meant to explain exactly what changes